 Our Analysis and Test Results

-The Voile Hyperdrifter is the widest ski we have ever tested.
+The Voile HyperDrifter is the widest ski we have ever tested.
 At 121mm underfoot, this is a deep, soft snow specialist.
-Skis this big have long been on the market.
 We dragged our feet for a long time in testing skis this big, as they were historically so heavy.
 Somehow Voile flipped the script and made a giant powder specialist at a very average, acceptable weight.
-We are glad we came around.
-It is awesome to have big skis like this at our disposal.
-When it seems "too deep to ski" (yes, that happens sometimes…), the Hyperdrifter recalibrates your expectations.
+We are glad we came around; it's awesome to have big skis like this at our disposal.
+When it seems "too deep to ski" (yes, that happens sometimes), the HyperDrifter recalibrates your expectations.

-In absolute terms, the Hyperdrifter is light.
+In absolute terms, the HyperDrifter is light.
 When we correct for its size, its weight is remarkable.
-We weighed the 178cm testers to be 1545 and 1585 grams.
-For an average of 1565g per ski.
-Or 3130 grams for the pair.
+We weighed the 178cm testers at 1545 and 1585 grams, for an average of 1565g per ski (3130 grams for the pair).
 In imperial units, that is 7.0 pounds.
 No matter how you look at it, this is a respectable raw weight point to meet.
-Bigger skis require bigger, heavier skins.
-Factor a few dozen additional grams in for that.
-In the soft snow, you'll use these in the greater girth will cart around more snow on the top sheet.
+Bigger skis require bigger, heavier skins, so factor a few dozen additional grams in for that.
+In the soft snow you'll use these in, the greater girth will cart around more snow on the top sheet.
 This can be a very significant weight factor.

 Despite our warnings, you will find these skis to feel light in all the right ways.
-We don't know of other skis that are this big that are this light.
+We don't know of any other skis of this size that are this light.
 That is a good thing considering their other performance attributes.
-On our repeatable, simple "weight to surface area" calculation, the Hyperdrifter nearly tops the chart.
+On our repeatable, simple "weight-to-surface-area" calculation, the HyperDrifter nearly tops the chart.
 The only skis that do better are ridiculously light but much narrower.
-Nothing within 20mm of width comes even close to the weight:surface area ratio of the Hyperdrifter.
+Nothing within 20mm of width comes even close to the weight-to-surface-area ratio of the HyperDrifter.

 Stability at Speed

 You choose these skis for deep pow wiggling.
 They are specialized tools for deep snow.
-Deep snow is inherently slow, relatively speaking.
-We are talking super deep.
+Super deep snow is inherently slow, relatively speaking.
 You might also choose these for shallower snow on gentler pitches.
 If your terrain choice is low angle and the snow is soft, big skis like this can enhance your experience by enabling carriage of more momentum.
 We are still not talking about high speeds.